NicholasBHubbard/Yabsm/README.md

 #### Versioning Scheme

 Yabsm uses [semantic versioning](https://semver.org/).
 The MAJOR version is upgraded if we make any change that breaks backwards compatibility.
-The MINOR version is upgraded functionality is added.
+The MINOR version is upgraded if functionality is added.
 The PATCH version is upgraded if there is a bug fix, or an upgrade is made to one of the fatpacked CPAN dependencies.